 Stereotypes & misconceptions: What you might have already heard.

-When you imagine an artist or designer at work, you might picture somebody indulging in their hobby and not actually doing any ‘work’.
+When you imagine an artist or designer at work, you might be picturing somebody indulging in their hobby and not actually doing any ‘work’.
 The artist is sitting on a mountainside and painting a charming landscape scene, catapulting multi-coloured paint at a huge canvas, or placing a stuffed shark into a glass box.
-The designer is swinging from side-to-side on their office chair and playing around on Photoshop; cropping images and trying to decide which colour to use for the background of a website: ‘muddy asphalt’ or ‘cigarette ash grey’?
+The designer is swinging from side-to-side on their office chair and playing around on Photoshop, cropping images and trying to decide which colour to use for the background of a website: ‘muddy asphalt’ or ‘cigarette ash grey’?

 What is it really all about then?
 Tell me the truth.

 Careers in art and design are all about creating things which are appealing to the eye.
 Art is traditionally created purely for its aesthetic appeal, whilst design tends to revolve around a product.
 You might even say that design is art with a function.
 The two different areas may seem worlds apart in their purpose, but the people who work in art and design all tend to have an essential mix of practical skills and a talent for using colour, space, shape and form.